 Disability Determination Services (DDS) is the state agency that works with the Social Security Administration to evaluate medical eligibility for disability benefits.
 DDS doctors and disability specialists will request and review medical records from your treating medical providers.
 If DDS decides that additional medical information is needed, you may be required to attend a consultative examination.

-The Social Security Administration relies upon a state agency called Disability Determination Services (DDS) to review disability claims and make determinations with regard to medical eligibility based upon medical records, laboratory and test results, medical opinions, etc. If a disability examiner at DDS finds that there is insufficient evidence upon which to make a determination, the examiner may ask you to attend a special examination with a medical provider other than the your regular doctor.
+The Social Security Administration relies upon a state agency called Disability Determination Services (DDS) to review disability claims and make determinations with regard to medical eligibility based upon medical records, laboratory and test results, medical opinions, etc. If a disability examiner at DDS finds that there is insufficient evidence upon which to make a determination, the examiner may ask you to attend a special examination with a medical provider other than your regular doctor.
 You are obligated to attend this “consultative examination.”
 The Social Security Administration will pay for the examination and some of the related travel expenses.

 Disability benefits automatically convert to retirement benefits when the recipient reaches full retirement age.
 The Social Security Administration cannot pay disability benefits and retirement benefits on the same earnings record at the same time.
 Your retirement benefit rate is calculated by the Social Security Administration.